 Monique Meadows, MSOD

-Executive Coach, Consultant, Facilitator
+Executive Coach, Senior Consultant, Facilitator

 Monique brings more than twenty years of experience working with social change organizations and leaders to fortify the core of the organization, aligning mission with resources and outcomes.
 Monique integrates the wisdom of earth-based traditions with sound organizational change theory to create holistic transformation for individuals and organizations.
 Monique approaches each coaching client knowing that a fascinating, and often hidden, narrative shapes how the client functions – asking the right questions timed thoughtfully and provocatively moves clients to their next level of excellence.
 Monique works with nonprofit leaders to set meaningful and attainable goals ranging from stress management and self-care to cultural competence and fundraising.
 Ultimately, she works with nonprofit leaders to increase their emotional and social